mac-lucky/portfolio/README.md

-# Portfolio landing page
+# My Portfolio

-Company
+This is my Porfolio site.
+I used SCSS and Javascript for the animations.